Meet Our Staff

-Sam has 28 years of camping, physical education and youth services experience, including 15 years at EKC.
+Sam has 30 years of camping, physical education and youth services experience, including 25 years at EKC.
 He supervised several areas at the camp before serving as director from 1997 to 2003, and served as director of Herzl Camp in Wisconsin from 2004-2006.
 Sam has a Bachelors Degree in Health and Physical Education & Recreation from the University of Pittsburgh.
 During the summer, Sam resides at camp, and he is committed to continuous overall improvements at camp, which includes both program and facility.
-Sam and his wife Alona have two daughters; Jordyn and Casey.
+He is also the Director of Sports & Recreation Department at the JCC in Pittsburgh where he oversees Maccabi and the youth services experience.
+Sam has two daughters; Jordyn and Casey.

 Phone: (412) 339-5412

 Rachael Speck, Director of Communication and Alumni Engagement